makerbase-mks/MKS-H43/README.md

 - Only with the shared serial with PC connection, you can only use MKS H43 without PC connection.
 - No serial interface(very rare), cannot use MKS H43

-And for different motherboards, you can refer to the detail connection and configuration on **WIKI**.
+And for different motherboards, you can refer to the detail connection and configuration on [WIKI](https://github.com/makerbase-mks/MKS-H43/wiki).

 The hardware information of MKS H43 and adaptor boards, you can refer to : https://github.com/makerbase-mks/MKS-H43/tree/main/hardware.